alecramsay/pg/docs/index.markdown

 map-width: 700
 ---

-<h2>Redistricting Trade-offs Revealed</h2>
+<h2>Redistricting Trade-offs Illuminated</h2>

 Redistricting involves trade-offs between various policy objectives.
-The trade-offs that a state made in drawing their official congressional map are revealed by comparing it to the natural starting point for redistricting in that state.
+The trade-offs that a state made in drawing their official 2022 congressional map are revealed by comparing it to the natural starting point for redistricting in that state.
-The range of alternatives that the mapmakers had are similarly illuminated using maps that optimize for proportionality, competitiveness, minority representation, compactness, and county-district splitting.
+The range of alternatives that the mapmakers had are similarly highlighted using maps that optimize for proportionality, competitiveness, minority representation, compactness, and county-district splitting.

 {% assign xx = page.xx %}